boilerrobotics/rover-code/tutorial/README.md

 The Minirover takes in a different kind of message than the publisher and subscriber you have worked with so far.
 Instead of a string, this topic uses something called a Twist.
 A twist is essentially a special data type with 2 categories: linear and angular.
 Each of these contain the variables x, y, and z.
 For the minirover, we only care about the x value from linear and the z value from angular, which control the speeds of the left and right sides of the rover, respectively.

+Your task is to write a node that sends a command to control the minirover.
+You must use Twist message type and send the command to "cmd_vel" topic.
+Other than that, you have freedom on designing your node.